wildtechgarden/server-alpine-linux-docs4web/src/install-on-raspberry-pi/creating-initial-boot-media/obtain-and-verify-install-tarball.md

 | Pi 3        | aarch64    |
 | Pi 4 B      | aarch64    |

-You should grab the appropriate tarball as well as sha256 and GnuPG signatures for that tarball, based on the arch available, which depends on your model (above).
+You should obtain the appropriate tarball as well as sha256 and GnuPG signatures for that tarball, based on the arch available, which depends on your model (above).

-**NOTE**: For up-to-date links/version you should [use the official download page](view-source:https://www.alpinelinux.org/downloads/), Raspberry Pi table.
+* **NOTE**: For up-to-date links/version you should [use the official download page](https://www.alpinelinux.org/downloads/), Raspberry Pi table.

 | Arch    | Last stable directory                                                                          |
 |:------- |:---------------------------------------------------------------------------------------------- |